ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 declare -x SHELL="/nix/store/a4yw1svqqk4d8lhwinn9xp847zz9gfma-bash-4.4-p23/bin/bash"
 ```

-Parse this string from env-vars and than run the shell executable like this in our sandbox tool nix-build-shell using the appropriate syscall:
+Parse this string from env-vars and then run the shell executable like this in our sandbox tool nix-build-shell using the appropriate syscall:

 ``` console
 # The below $SHELL should be replaced with the content of env-vars that was parsed from env-vars file in the build directory
 $SHELL -c 'source /build/env-vars; exec "$@"' -- arg1 arg2 ...
 ```

-Example run with the SHELL value from above output
+Below is an example usage with the SHELL value from above output:

 ``` console
 nix-build-shell build-dir echo hello